FortiGate

 Finally, it is recommended to fine-tune a few settings to make sure failover occurs smoothly.

-The viability of this option depends on the goals of the setup, but it may be recommended to have this setting 'enabled' and allow sessions to keep using their current ISP until they have finished allowing the fewest transitions.
+The viability of this option depends on the goals of the setup, but it may be recommended to have this setting 'disabled' and allow sessions to keep using their current ISP until they have finished allowing the fewest transitions.

 config system global

-set snat-route-change disable
+set snat-route-change disable (default setting)

 end